 “James, who is Natural New Zealand’s managing director, was absolutely ecstatic.
 He invested in the company and he’s now a director of BuzzTech with me.”

 The research and development is nearly complete.
-The beekeepers are loving it.
-Now all that remains to be done is for Natural New Zealand and Forest and Bees to complete a twelve month test cycle.
+The beekeepers are loving their part, and landowners are loving the reporting.
+Now all that remains to be done is for Natural New Zealand and Forest and Bees to complete a few twelve-month test cycles.
 “Then I’ll start bringing on other customers,” Julian says.